-This summer we are running an arts competition to celebrate both 10 years of Catching Lives working with the homeless in Canterbury and East Kent, and also World Homeless Day on the 10th October 2020 which aims to raise awareness of homelessness and its impact on our local community.
+In the Summer of 2020, we ran an arts competition to celebrate both 10 years of Catching Lives working with the homeless in Canterbury and East Kent, and also World Homeless Day which falls on 10th October every year, aiming to raise awareness of homelessness and its impact on our local community.

-We will use our favourite 12 designs – as judged by our panel – to create a Catching Lives 2021 calendar.
+We chose our favourite 12 designs – judged by our panel – to create a Catching Lives 2021 calendar.

-All the entries will also be used by artist Zo Defferary, with the help of Catching Lives clients, to create a large art installation for the Canterbury Festival which takes place from 17th – 31st October.
+All the entries were also used by artist Zo Defferary, with the help of Catching Lives clients, to create a large art installation for the Canterbury Festival which took place from 17th – 31st October.

-The winning entry will feature on the front of the calendar and receive a £100 Amazon voucher.
-There will be two runners-up prizes of £50 and £25 Amazon vouchers.
+The winning entry featured on the front of the calendar and received a £100 Amazon voucher.
+There were two runners-up prizes of £50 and £25 Amazon vouchers.